-The men have been caring for their nephew who had been abandoned and left there by his single and desperate mother.
-The boy is quite mesmerized by the truck load of mysterious creatures and his quirky uncles.
+The brothers had been “forced” into caring for their precocious nephew, when his desperate mother had abruptly dropped him there one summer afternoon.
+Though she promised to return, the boy and his uncles soon realized that this was unlikely.
+The curious boy was quite mesmerized by the truck load of mysterious creatures and his quirky uncles.
 While the truck drivers are unloading one of the crates, the men go into the house to get their rifles.
 They are long overdue for some excitement and danger, and so they impetuously allow the captivated young boy to open the flimsy crate that houses the fierce and majestic lioness.

-But when the door of the crate is finally flung open, the beast doesn’t charge, roar, or appear remotely moved by the prospect of freedom.
+But when the door of the crate is finally flung open, the beast doesn’t charge, roar, or even appear to be moved by the prospect of freedom.
 What should have been intimidating and dangerous turns out to be calm and tame.
 The men quickly realize that they had purchased an old and worn out lioness.
-They actually call her “no good” and “defective”.
+They actually call her “no good” and “defective.”

-She had been caged and restricted her whole life.
-She had never seen a jungle and had never hunted for prey.
+She had been caged and confined her entire life, and now she was old.
+She had never laid eyes on a real jungle, nor had she ever had to hunt for prey.
 Her life had been spent in bondage; and though she was a lion, she had not the slightest clue as to how to be one.
-She was truly an old secondhand lion.
+She was truly an old, secondhand lion.

 I wonder how many of us are like Jasmine (the name the boy eventually gave to the lioness).
 Have we been crate trained into relinquishing our great authority and power?
 Have we forgotten how to be a lioness?